How to Build a Prediction Market Platform Like Polymarket

 Market Creation and Management

-Users or administrators must be able to create markets quickly and intuitively.
+Users or administrators must create markets quickly and intuitively.
 The creation flow should capture the event description, resolution criteria, resolution date, supported outcomes, and initial liquidity parameters.
 Smart contracts then deploy a new market instance automatically upon submission.
+Additionally, robust management tools let administrators monitor open positions, flag suspicious activity, and trigger resolution workflows efficiently.

 Share Trading and Order Execution

 The trading interface is the heart of the user experience.
 Traders need real-time price feeds, depth charts, and straightforward buy/sell flows.
 Whether you implement a CLOB or AMM, the frontend must present complex financial data in a format accessible to non-expert users — not just crypto veterans.
+Therefore, invest heavily in frontend UX design and structured user testing from day one.

 Wallet Integration and User Onboarding